-On this page: Ethics Policy | Authorship | Duplicate publication | Plagiarism and fabrication | Competing interests | Image integrity | Bioethics policy | Confidentiality and pre-publicity | Citations | Corrections and retractions | Appeals and complaints
+On this page: Ethics Policy | Authorship and Contributorship | Duplicate publication | Plagiarism and fabrication | Competing interests | Bioethics policy | Confidentiality and pre-publicity | Citations | Corrections and retractions | Appeals and complaints

 Author contribution statements

-As part of our efforts to improve transparency and unambiguous attribution of scholarly contributions, corresponding authors of published papers must provide their Open Researcher and Contributor Identifier (ORCID) iD.
+To enhance transparency and clear attribution of scholarly contributions, Light: Advanced Manufacturing encourages all authors of published papers to include their Open Researcher and Contributor Identifier (ORCID) iD.